cgosmeyer/scipy2017/cython_10July2017.md

 `cdef` variables/functions are not visible to Python outside defining scope.

 `cpdef` functions are two functions in one.
 They are just like `cdef` functions with an implicitly defined Python wrapper for free.
+You cannot use C-only types here.

 To get helpful error messages from `cdef` and `cpdef` functions: